ABOUT THE INDIANA MEDICAL HISTORY MUSEUM

 At its height around 1950, 2,500 patients were housed at Central State Hospital.
 With the invention of new medications and the shift toward care in the community, the patient population dwindled in the following decades.
 After several scandals regarding patient abuse, Central State Hospital closed in 1994.

 The Pathological Department, now the Indiana Medical History Museum's Old Pathology Building, is circled on this 1898 Sanborn Map of the Central Indiana Hospital for the Insane.
-The large hospital wards, marked "Department for Men" and "Department for Women" were demolished in the 1940s and the 1970s.
+The 19th-century hospital wards, marked "Department for Men" and "Department for Women" were demolished between the 1940s and the 1970s.

 1898 Sanborn Map of Central State Hospital, IUPUI Center for Digital Scholarship, Indianapolis Sanborn Map and Baist Atlas Collection.